-I love that verse.
+I love Nehemiah 8:1.
 I love that picture.
 So the temple has now been rebuilt, the walls around Jerusalem been rebuilt.
 And first thing that happens right after that, Ezra chapter eight verse one, all the people gathered together and they say to Ezra, “bring out the book.”
 And what follows, Ezra comes out, he opens the book, the Law of God, he reads it.
 All the people stand up.
 They bless God.
 They worship God.
-They lift up their hands.
-They bow their heads.
+Then they lift up their hands and bow their heads.
 They worship the Lord with their faces to the ground.
 It’s this amazing scene because they want the book.

 We have the Word of God constantly at our fingertips.
 Do we want the Word of God?
 Do we want the Book?